fastrgv/Portable-Cpp-Sound-OpenAL/README.md

 This is a cross-platform sound-playing package for C++ apps that can asynchronously start and stop music loops, as well as initiate transient sounds.

-It plays WAV files, via OpenAL, on Windows, OSX, and linux platforms.
+It plays WAV files, via OpenAL, and runs on Windows, OSX, and linux platforms.
+Nice examples are included.

 It is suitable for any Cpp application that needs music, sound loops or transient sound effects; eg. games.

+There are no software dependencies;  this utility is self-contained.

 --------------------------------------------------------
 ## Usage: